A Forgotten Blessing

 Editor’s Notes:

-[1] The Fatima Center’s 2025 Calendar is designed to help the faithful practice greater prayer and penance, as requested by Our Lady of Fatima.
+[1] The Fatima Center’s 2026 Calendar has a powerful Marian prayer, the Litany of Loreto, as its theme.
+This calendar is unique from all other calendars in that it is designed to help the faithful practice greater prayer and penance, as requested by Our Lady of Fatima.
 How lamentable that Our Lady’s call to conversion in 1917 has been ignored.
 In the vision of the Third Secret, the Angel cries out “Penance!
 Penance!
 Penance!” as he threatens to engulf the world in flames from his fiery sword.
 This triple call for penance had already been uttered by Our Lady at Lourdes in 1858, and it should have been made public in 1960.
 Instead, it was ignored.
 The hierarchy silenced Our Lady’s Fatima Message and reduced the penance which obliged every Catholic.

 We would be hard pressed to see a clearer indication of demonic influence within the Church than such a direct contradiction to Our Lady’s call, especially since prayer and penance are at the heart of Our Lord’s peaching (cf. Mt 17:21).
 Thus, The Fatima Center encourages all Catholics to, at the very least, practice the penance which obliged Catholics in 1917.
 These norms are detailed in the 2025 Fatima Center calendar, order your copy today!